 • 2 tablespoons honey

-• 1 heaping tablespoon 1 large chipotle pepper (with surrounding adobo sauce)
+• 1 tablespoon chipotle pepper in adobo sauce

 Instructions

-• DRESSING: Add all the dressing ingredients to a small blender.
-Season to taste with salt and pepper.
-(I add about 3/4 teaspoon fine sea salt and 1/4 teaspoon pepper, but add to your preference.)
+• Juice lime with a citrus juicer to get 1 tablespoon lime juice.
+Add all the dressing ingredients, including the lime juice, to a small blender.
 Blend until smooth.
 Store dressing in a sealed Mason jar in the fridge until ready to use.
-(The heat from the chipotle pepper will intensify as this dressing sits.)
+The heat from the chipotle pepper will intensify as this dressing sits.

-• SALAD: Add the cut, washed, and completely dried cabbage and romaine to a large bowl.
-(If either is still wet from washing it will make the salad soggy; I like to use a salad spinner.)
-Add the remaining salad ingredients: chicken, black beans, red onion, corn, avocado, cilantro, and avocado (See Note 3).
+• Add the cut, washed, and completely dried cabbage and romaine to a large bowl.
+If either is still wet from washing it will make the salad soggy; I use a salad spinner to get it as dry as possible.
+Add chicken, black beans, red onion, corn, cilantro, and avocado and toss.

-• ENJOY: Drizzle dressing over salad and gently toss to combine.
-Once tossed, add a sprinkle of cotija and/or some crunchy tortilla strips if desired.
+• Drizzle dressing over salad and gently toss to combine.
+Once tossed, add a sprinkle of cotija cheese and some crunchy tortilla strips.
 Enjoy immediately!

 Video